jbclew/Games/README.md

 <h3>Python Utilities</h3>

 * <b>Loanpaymentcalc.py</b> - Windows utility to calculate a realistic monthly payment of a house loan.
 Including maintenance costs, pmi, taxes, etc.

+* <b>determine_row_column_calendar.py</b> - function that will calculated where a date's row and column are located within a calendar.